The business benefits of transformational leadership

 Idealised influence: The transformational leader is a role model for his or her followers.
 Because followers trust and respect them, they emulate this individual and internalise his or her ideals.
 These leaders develop a shared vision with their team members, focusing on team building and setting higher levels of moral and ethical behaviours.

-Who is a transformational leader?
+Who is an example of a transformational leader?

 Nelson Mandela was a South African anti-apartheid revolutionary, statesman and philanthropist.
 He served as President of the country from 1994 to 1999.